MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 #### Task 1: Provision lab infrastructure resources

 1. Connect to **SEA-ADM1**, and then, if needed, sign in as **CONTOSO\Administrator** with a password of **Pa55w.rd**.
-1. On **SEA-ADM1**, start Microsoft Edge, go to the **[Azure portal](https://portal.azure.com)**, and sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.
+1. On **SEA-ADM1**, start Microsoft Edge, go to the Azure portal at `https://portal.azure.com`, and sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.
 1. In the Azure portal, open the Cloud Shell pane by selecting the toolbar icon next to the search text box.
 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.